mukund109/vow/README.md

+## super-cool features
+* graph suggestions - select one or more columns and get suggestions for what graphs are possible
+* columns sheet shows graphs, with info about each individual column
+* contextual command palette - command palette that shows suggestion depending on state of the sheet.
+E.g. searching "hide" on an active column can help hide that column
+* live search

 where was i
 * download button causing CPU usage to skyrocket
 * add more buttons (regex search 2 buttons - enter and escape)